whoward/docs/markdown/reference/sauce-connect.md

 </li><li>(If you're looking for Sauce Connect v3, you can download it <a href="https://saucelabs.com/downloads/Sauce-Connect-3.1-r32.zip">here</a>.)<br>
 </li>
 </ul>
-2. Unzip (or untar).
-3. Open a command prompt.
-4. Make sure port 443 can be opened for outbound connections (or, configure Sauce Connect with a proxy that can reach saucelabs.com, using the `--proxy` or `--pac` [command line options](#advanced-configuration)).
+2. Open outbound port 443 (or configure Sauce Connect with a proxy that can reach saucelabs.com, using the `--proxy` or `--pac` [command line options](#advanced-configuration)).
-5. Go to the install directory and start sc:
+3. After extracting, go to the install directory and run:

 ```bash
 bin/sc -u sauceUsername -k sauceAccessKey
 ```

-6. When you see "connected", you are ready to go!
-7. Read our take on security: [Security best practices](http://sauceio.com/index.php/2011/09/security-through-purity/)
+When you see "connected", you are ready to go!
+We also recommend reading our take on [security best practices](http://sauceio.com/index.php/2011/09/security-through-purity/).

 ##  How is Sauce Connect secured?